 Tone deaf regulatory & government affairs

-Uber’s entrance to the market in 2014 was a shock to this long-standing status-quo, offering a responsive service which provided a safer, cleaner ride with an Uber registered driver, all for a small premium.
+Uber’s entrance in the Asian market in 2014 was a shock to this long-standing status-quo, offering a responsive service which provided a safer, cleaner ride with an Uber registered driver, all for a small premium.

 Nevertheless, with a rapidly growing industry, the government – like in most places – was confronted with how to deal with it.
 Their response to the new entrant was to immediately ban ridesharing.
 In truth however, authorities did little to enforce it.
 Given its popularity with drivers as well as consumers the service grew rapidly.